idealvin/coost/readme.md

   ```

-### json
+### JSON

-[json](https://github.com/idealvin/co/blob/master/include/json.h) is an easy-to-use, high-performance json library.
-The latest version stores the Json object in a piece of contiguous memory, nearly no memory allocation is needed during pasing Json from a string, which greatly improves the parsing speed(GB per second).
+[JSON](https://github.com/idealvin/co/blob/master/include/json.h) is an easy-to-use, high-performance JSON library.
+The latest version stores the JSON object in a piece of contiguous memory, nearly no memory allocation is needed during pasing Json from a string, which greatly improves the parsing speed(GB per second).

 - Code example
   ```cpp